 The Echinacea flowers must have been irresistible and were bitten off right before blooming and the phlox only has flowers that are above the groundhog’s reach.
 I’m guarding the turtlehead (Chelone lyoni) because I don’t have a lot left to bloom in the yard and it will be the last spot of color on one side.
 So far so good, but I haven’t checked today.

 Fencing is the most secure option, but it changes the look and feel of the landscaping.
 The size, shape and slope of my property would make it arduous and costly.
 I don’t like the look of spot fencing around a small area and don’t want to bisect the landscape that way.
 The vegetables have to be fenced and that works, for now.

 A lot of gardeners encourage trapping and removal as a humane way to deal with groundhogs or rabbits.
 From what I understand about the practice, I would need to find somewhere to transfer the animal and let it loose.
 Not only is that prohibited by the state Department of Environmental Conservation, it doesn’t seem humane.
 The animal’s chances of survival in a foreign environment aren’t high.
 And won’t another one just take its place?

 Other gardeners say to shoot them.
 I can’t choose the life of a flower over the life of an animal.

 That leads to coexistence and accepting imperfections and losses as part of the plan.
 As I learn what seems less palatable to my growing community of wildlife — my milkweed and monarda have been untouched — I’ll work with those plants and give up on dahlias.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.